Explore the spirituality of 12 Steps from our Catholic Christian perspective at Gethsemani Way 12 Step Spirituality Faith Sharing Group.

 Tired of being sick and tired?

-Experience Spiritual Triage at our Gethsemani Way field hospital.
+Experience Spiritual Triage at a Gethsemani Way field hospital spiritual retreat.

 I can find joy in every day, not because life is always good, but because God is.